 - W Withdrawal.
-Indicates withdrawal from the course before the end of the eighth week of classes, or withdrawal from the Institute .
+Indicates withdrawal from the course before the end of the eighth week of classes, or withdrawal from the Institute.
 The grade of W will not be assigned to any student who has taken the final examination in the course.
 (0 quality points).
 An instructor may not withdraw a student from a course. - S Satisfactory.
 Given only in non-credit courses.
 (0 quality points). - U Unsatisfactory.
 Given only in non-credit courses.
-(0 quality points). - AW Administrative Withdrawal.
-Did not attend 3 consecutive class sessions, and did not provide a documented reason for missing the class sessions. - P- Pass.
+(0 quality points). - FN Failure for Never Attending.
+Given when a student has officially registered but never attended and never dropped.

+- FS Failure for Stopping Attendance.
+Given when a student stops attending but never officially drops a course. - P- Pass.
 Given for internship courses and to students who successfully challenge classes for credit or waiver.